herowio/herow-sdk-android/README.md

 # Setting a Custom ID

 To set a custom ID, make the following call as soon as the user logs in.
-You can set the custom ID before the synchronize() method, in your class extending Application.
+You can set the custom ID before synchronize() method, in your class extending Application.

 `HerowInitializer.getInstance(context).setCustomId("YOUR_CUSTOM_ID")`